rodrush/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists-script that lists all filesin the current directory and the parent of the working directory 12-file_type-script that prints the type of the file 13-symbolic_link-Create a symbolic link
+11-lists-script that lists all filesin the current directory and the parent of the working directory 12-file_type-script that prints the type of the file 13-symbolic_link-Create a symbolic link 14-copy_html-Create a script that copies all the HTML files from the current working directory to the parent of the working directory